xmengkinaxis/CPP/System Design Interview Checklist.md

 Some of the most widely used are: redundancy, partitioning, caching, indexing, load balancing, and queues.<br>

 ### Shard result==> high performance by destructing the load and high available, and latency-free

+# Components
+## Load Balancers
+Evenly distributing the computational load allows for faster response times and the capacity for more web traffic.<br>
+* Scaling: Load balancers facilitate scaling, either up or down, by disguising changes made to the number of servers.
+* Availability: By dividing requests, load balancers maintain availability of the system even in the event of a server outage.
+* Performance: Directing requests to servers with low traffic decreases response time for the end user.

+## Key Value Stores
+Similar to Hash table or dictionaries.
+Store information as a pair in the Key and Value format, for easy retrieval.
+Distributed hash tables (DHT). <br>
+e.g. AWS DynamoDB, AWS ElastiCache (a managed in-memory data store serivce which supports caching, like Redis or Memcached) (Redis, in particular, supports advanced data structures and features that make it effective for caching.<br>
+When it comes to caching user information effectively, Amazon ElastiCache with Redis is often a preferred choice due to its advanced caching capabilities, data structures, and support for use cases like user sessions and frequently accessed data.
+However, the choice of service will depend on factors such as the complexity of the data, required data structures, access patterns, and performance requirements. <br>

+## Blob Storage
+Blob: Binary Large Object; a storage solution for unstructured data, such as photos, audios, multimedia, executable code; uses flat data organization pattern without hierarchy<br>
+The main rule: write once, read many or WORM.
+Ensure the important dat is protected since once the data is written, it can be read, but not changed. <br>
+e.g. AWS S3

+## Database
+A database is an organized collection of data that can be easily accessed and modified; make the process of storing, retrieving, modifying, and deleting data simpler.
+SQL vs NoSQL <br>

+## Rate Limiters
+It sets a limit for the numbers of requests a service will fulfill.
+It will throttle requests that cross this threshold.<br>
+It is an important line of defense for servies and system; prevent services beging flooded with requests; mitigate resource consumption.<br>
+e.g. AWS API Gateway(built-in rate limiting on request/API/method per second/minute/others), AWS WAF(Web Application Firewall, restrict requests from the specific IP address or IP address ranges); <br>
+AWS Lambda, AWS CloudFront (CDN, request rate limiting to prevent abus and ensure a smooth experience for users), AWS ELB(Elastic Load Balancing, configure specific rules as rate limiting)

+## Monitoring Systems
+It is a software that allow system administrators to monitor infrastructure.
+It creates one centralized location for observing the overall performance of a potentially large system of computers in real time. <br>
+It can monitor: CPU, memory, bandwidth, routers, switches, applications, etc. e.g. AWS CloudWatch; AWS CloudTrail, X-Ray, Inspector, Trusted Advisor, and Config

+## Distributed messaging queues
+A producer creates messages and consumers receive and process them. <br>
+* Improve performance through asynchronous communication since producers and consumers act independently of each other
+* Decouple or reduce dependency in the system
+* Improve reliablility and allow simpler and less cluttered system design
+* Asynchronous messaging facilitates scalability, for more consumers can be added to compensate for the increased load

+Usage:
+ * Sending emails
+ * Data post-processing: It can reduce end-user latency, by enabling offline time-consuming and resource-intensive process, such as processing image, video, multimedia to different formrat or platforms<br>
+ * Recommender systems: use cookies to personalize a user’s content; retrieves the user data and processes it.
+A messaging queue can be incorporated to make this process more efficient as background data processing can be time consuming.

+## Distributed unique ID generators
+It is important to tag entities in a system with a unique identifier.
+Millions of events may occur every second in a large distributed system, so we need a method of distinguishing them.
+A unique ID generator performs this task and enables the logging and tracking of event flows for debugging or maintenance purposes.<br>
+In most cases this is a universal unique ID (UUID).
+These are 128 bit numbers<br>
+Range handlers feature multiple servers that each cover a range of ID values.<br>

+### Distributed search
+Search systems are composed of three main entities: <br>
+* Crawler: finds/fetches content and creates documents
+* Indexer: builds a searchable index
+* Searcher: runs the search query against the index Distributed search systems are reliable and ideal for horizontal scalability<br>
+E.g. Elasticsearch <br>

+### Distributed logging services
+Logging is the process of recording data, in particular the events that occur in a software system.
+A log file may document service actions, transactions, microservices, or any other data that may be helpful when debugging. <br>
+Logging in a microservice architecture is convenient because the logs can be traced along a flow of events from end-to-end.
+Since microservices can create interdependencies in a system, and a failure of one service can cascade to others, logging helps to determine the root cause of the failure.<br>

 # Q&A